python-cachier/cachier/README.rst

 Contributing
 ============

-Package author and current maintainer is Shay Palachy (shay.palachy@gmail.com).
+Package author and current maintainer is Shay Palachy (shay.palachy@gmail.com); You are more than welcome to approach him for help.
+Contributions are very welcomed.

 Installing for development
 --------------------------